 Local Transport across Bristol North West

 Getting stuck in traffic jams.
 Buses that are late or never turn up.
 Cycle paths that run out of path.
 Lack of access to trains.
 Dangerous travel to work routes.
 Having to pay for taxis when nothing else works.
-Excess cars parking near Residential Parking Zones.
+Excess cars parking to avoid paying to park or Residential Parking Zones.
+Cars parked in cycle lanes or on the pavement.
 Air pollution and climate change concerns.

 These are the transport concerns raised with me in my public meetings, surveys and online during 2018.
 I’ve now pulled that together into my North Bristol Transport Plan which I launched in January 2019.